mwarning/MeshNetSimulator/README.md

 Listen for commands on 127.0.0.1:8011
 ```

-Every time toplogy or node state changes, a new file `graph.json` file is written.
+Every time toplogy or node state changes, a new `graph.json` file is written.
 You can use the [GraphViewer](https://github.com/mwarning/GraphViewer) frontend to visualize the topology and node states:

 ```
-$ ./MeshNetViewer-amd64-linux ~/simulation/graph.json --open --call tcp://127.0.0.1:8011 --config config.json
+$ ./MeshNetViewer-amd64-linux ~/simulation/graph.json --call tcp://127.0.0.1:8011 --config config.json --open
 ```

 Now the web browsers opens and commands can be passed to the MeshNetSimulator from the command line in the web browser interface.
 Results will be displayed.